FAQ: Top Questions About Being a Farm Bureau Insurance Agent

 1. Does Farm Bureau provide training for new agents?

 Absolutely.
-We understand that jumping into a new career can be daunting, which is why all new agents go through our Reserve Agent Program.
+We understand that jumping into a new career can be daunting, which is why all new agents go through our Agent Development Program.
 With this program, a person considering an insurance career can begin gaining the skills they need to build an insurance business without leaving their current job.

 In this four-month period, you will begin building relationships with potential client/members and selling auto, home and life insurance by arranging sales appointments around your current schedule.
 This helps you understand what it takes to be a Farm Bureau agent first-hand.
-Once you graduate from the Reserve Agent Program, you are ready to become a contracted insurance agent.
+Once you graduate from the Agent Development Program, you are ready to become a contracted insurance agent.

 2. Do I need to have insurance licenses to join Farm Bureau?
 Does Farm Bureau provide insurance licenses?

 Yes.
 In order to sell insurance for Farm Bureau Financial Services, a person must be licensed.
 The individual will be responsible for covering the costs of their state licensing upon completion of the Reserve Agent Program.